-Reviewing televisions can easily be a subjective affair overly influenced by the eyes and ears of the reviewer.
-To mitigate such subjectivity, at Tom's Guide we put each television we review through a series of instrument tests to measure color accuracy and contrast.
-We use the results as a reality check on reviewers' subjective impressions of color, contrast and detail in the tests with real-world content.
+That's why we put each television we review through a series of instrument tests to measure different aspects of performance, like color accuracy, brightness, and more.
+We use the results as an objective measure to supplement our reviewers' subjective impressions of color, contrast and detail in the tests with real-world content.

 Here are the main measurements we use to objectively evaluate TV performance.

 Color Accuracy and Gamut

 A gamut represents every color a television is capable of producing, which is still a subset of every color the human eye can see.
 For Ultra HD (4K) and HD (720p and 1080p) TVs, we measure against a standard gamut measurement called Rec.
 709. The higher the percentage, which can exceed 100 percent, the greater the range of color the display can reproduce.

 We compare colors in these gamuts to what the TVs we're testing can reproduce.
 This means measuring test patterns on the TV that use all three primary colors (red, green and blue) and all three secondary colors (cyan, magenta and yellow).

 We also measure dozens of lighter shades in both primary and secondary colors.
 From this information, we can determine, for example, if a color that should be a medium magenta is a bit purple, or if a light yellow is too orange.

 In the chart above, the light triangle represents the target gamut for the type of TV we are reviewing (in this case, Rec.
 709).
 The squares represent the colors of the test patterns we send to the TV, and the dots represent the color the TV actually displayed.

 While our reviews frequently refer to both brightness and contrast, the more accurate terms would be peak brightness and black level.